Frequently Asked Questions.

 Easy.
-You can make a group reservation online or call us and let us know when you make reservations.
-Dave is a magician when it comes to making the map each weekend; he'll get you together.
+You can make a group reservation online or by phone, 563-883-8562.
+We specialize in groups and Dave is a magician when it comes to making sure you’ll all be together.
 If you are making reservations online, there is a “special notes” field in the contact information where you can let us know any specific needs your group has.

 Hmmmm.
 You cannot reserve a specific site, but you can request it.
 We’ll do what we can to make it happen.
 Refer to the campground map for site #s and sections.
-Keep in mind if you make your reservation online, the site #s on the map do NOT correspond to the site #s you see on the res page in the "Type" column.
+Keep in mind if you make your reservation online, the site #s on the map do NOT correspond to the site #s you see on the reservation page in the "Type" column.
 No worries, just reserve the type of site you want (ie: Camper/RV - Tent - Tent w/ elec, Cabin) and let us know the specific site # you'd like.

 Can we reserve a site with sewer hook-up?

-No. Full hook-ups (including sewer & 50amp elec connections) are available with seasonal rentals and they are booked a year in advance.
-All other camp sites have water and 30amp electric hook-ups.
+No. Full hook-ups (including sewer & 50 amp elec. connections) are available with seasonal rentals and they are booked a year in advance.
+All other camp sites have water and 30 amp electric hook-ups.
 There are two dump stations conveniently located at the entrance.